Passage to Ireland

 1135 -1186

-1st Viceroy of Ireland, 4th Lord of Weobley, 1st Lord of Ludlow 1st Lord of Meath. .
+1st Viceroy of Ireland, 4th Lord of Weobley, 1st Lord of Ludlow 1st Lord of Meath .

 Hugh rarely returned to his Marcher estates.
 Weobley and Longtown Castle and the newer Ludlow Castle, Hugh considered his Welsh-English borders well protected.
 Trim castle became the centre of his administration of his Lordship of Meath.
 As governor of Ireland, Hugh ensured the security of both Meath and Leinster.
 He had carved out a solid foundation for the Lacy family in Ireland.
-Meath became highly productive, filling many of his cargo ships with grain to sell throughout England and Europe.
-Hugh introduced the Norman feudal manorial system into Meath.
-The income was vast, primarily going to Hugh's coffers or those who had the tenancy of a Meath Manor.
-The Irish peasants saw little of it!

 Hughe’s first wife, Rohese, mother of sons Walter and Hugh, died before 1180.
-In 1181, Hugh re-married without the King's permission, Princess Rose N daughter of Ruaidri Ua Conchobair The King of Connacht and deposed High King of Ireland, King Henry II never recognised the marriage, but the significance of the wedding caused concern.
-King Henry had not forgotten the marriage without his permission of Strongbow in 1171.
-Hugh and Rose had two children, a son and a daughter: William Gorm and Ysota.
+In 1181, Hugh re-married without the King's permission, Princess Rose daughter of Ruaidri Ua Conchobair The King of Connacht and deposed High King of Ireland, King Henry II never recognised the marriage, but the significance of the wedding caused concern.
+King Henry had not forgotten the marriage by Strongbow in 1171 without his permission.
+Hugh de Lacy and Rose had two children, a son and a daughter: William Gorm and Ysota.
 Both were declared illegitimate by Henry II but not by the church.
-While visiting the construction of a castle at Durrow in 1186, Hugh de Lacy was murdered by the local Irish chief, Gilla-Gan-Mathiar O'Maidhaigh, who severed Hughes' head with a sword blow.

 Trim Castle